-Their "universal book links" are also a nice touch: they allow any author to generate a unique link to each of their books, which then redirects the reader automatically to their preferred retailer.
+Their "universal book links" are also a nice touch: they allow any author to generate a unique link to each of their books, which then redirects the reader automatically to their preferred retailer (and country store).
 More about these links here.

-D2D distributes to all the major ebook stores and library distributors, except Google Play and Bibliotheca.
+D2D distributes to all the major ebook stores and library distributors, except Google Play.
 Payments are sent monthly via Paypal, Payoneer, direct deposit or check.

 Smashwords was the first aggregator, and market leader until Draft2Digital took over.
 While their distribution outlets and royalties are similar to Draft2Digital’s, their website design, interface and conversion tools offer a less enjoyable user experience.
 Read more about the difference between Smashwords and D2D here.

 PublishDrive is the newest aggregator on the block.
-On top distribution to all the major stores (including Google Play, which you can’t reach directly, nor through Draft2Digital or Smashwords), they specialize in international distribution and have many additional stores in Eastern Europe.
-They have opened up new foreign markets that weren’t previously available to indie authors.
+On top distribution to all the major stores (including Google Play, which you can’t reach through Draft2Digital), they specialize in international distribution and have many additional stores in Eastern Europe.
+They opened up new foreign markets that weren’t previously available to indie authors.

 PublishDrive is the only aggregator who doesn’t offer free ISBNs as part of their distribution offer.
 Instead, they developed PUI (PublishDrive’s Unique Identifier) which is globally accepted in stores and libraries they distribute to.